Myspace: 2005–2009: Purchase by News Corp. and peak years

 By October 2006, MySpace had grown from generating $1 million in revenue per month to $30 million per month, half of which came from the Google deal.
 The remaining 50% came from display advertising sold by MySpace's in-house sales team.
 In November 2006, Myspace announced a 50-50 joint venture with Softbank to launch the site in Japan.

 In mid-2007, MySpace was the largest social-networking site in every European country where it had created a local presence.
 By July 2007, Nielsen//NetRatings reported the company's "active reach", or the percentage of the population that visited the site, was anywhere from 10 to 15 times higher in Spain, France and Germany than for runner-up Facebook; in the United Kingdom, MySpace led Facebook by two-to-one in terms of reach.

+MySpace would even land deals with major corporations like Sony.
+In 2007 MySpace partnered with Sony BMG, a Sony record label, to put music directly on the MySpace platform.
+Sony became interested in MySpace as they had 110 million users and had a lot of musical artists make their start on the platform.

 On November 1, 2007, MySpace and Bebo joined the Google-led OpenSocial alliance, which already included Friendster, Hi5, LinkedIn, Plaxo, Ning, and Six Apart.
 The alliance's goal was to promote a common set of standards for software developers to write programs for social networks.
 Google had been unsuccessful in building its own social networking site Orkut in the American market, and was using the alliance to present a counterweight to Facebook.

 By late 2007 and into 2008, MySpace was considered the leading social networking site, and consistently beat out its main competitor Facebook in traffic.
 Initially, the emergence of Facebook did little to diminish MySpace's popularity; at the time, Facebook was targeted only at college students.

-At its peak, when News Corporation attempted to merge it with Yahoo! in 2007, Myspace was valued at $12 billion.
+At its peak, when News Corporation attempted to merge it with Yahoo! in 2007, Myspace was valued at $12 billion and had more than 300 million registered users.